 In the modern world, it is often difficult enough to maintain a work-life balance, but that is made nearly impossible when it comes to attempting to juggle work and caregiving.
 Up to 25% of employed adults are providing some level of care for aging parents or family members.
 How do you work a full-time job when a loved one needs care around the clock?
 Oftentimes, it simply is not possible.
-Hired Hands Homecare, providing senior care in Sonoma, CA and the surrounding area, has tips to help.
+Hired Hands Homecare, providing home care in Napa, CA and the surrounding areas, has tips to help.

 There’s no question that it’s a wonderful honor to care for family we love.
 Family caregivers encounter a closeness and connection with those in their care that very often far outweighs the difficulties.
 Yet there are difficulties.
 A continuous to-do list to ensure the senior loved one you are providing care for is as happy and healthy as possible.
 Household duties and errands to run.
 Work responsibilities.
 The requirements of other relatives and friends.
 And don’t overlook self-care.
 The end result is an often an overwhelming quantity of stress, that if left unchecked, can easily transform into caregiver depression, which can appear in any or all of the following ways: